Seattle's Child

 Silverwood Them Park

-For a tamer experience, Emerald Forest includes a new kids’ waterslide area and splash pad.
+For a tamer experience, Emerald Forest includes a kids’ waterslide area and splash pad.
 There are eight colorful waterslides, ranging from 36 to 82 feet long.
 Each one is named after a fish that lives in the Idaho lakes.

 Silverwood Them Park